 This final option may not be for everyone, but it is how we have afforded to top up our budget several times.
-Love Home Swap is a members-only platform that allows you to exchange homes with other members all over the world!
-Soon we will be staying in a private home in the Bahamas; for Free!
-We will also be staying 2 weeks in Roatan in a beachfront condo; for Free!
-Try Love Home Swap for free for 2 weeks!
+Home Exchange is a members-only platform that allows you to exchange homes with other members all over the world!

 When we found $159 return tickets to Cozumel, we opened up our home on Airbnb and rented it for 3 nights, covering the costs of our flights.
-Between the two options, we are able to significantly reduce the costs of our travels.
+Between that and houseswapping, we are able to significantly reduce the costs of our travels.